wonkybream/what-do/README.md

 **If you have trouble concentrating or start getting bored while pairing/mobbing:**

-* Take breaks!
-Noone can stay focused forever.
-Use alarms if you need to, literally set timer for 45 minutes and then take a 5 min break.
+* Have a break!
+No one can stay focused forever.
-* Pairing is hard, but it’s also a skill.
-You get better at it, but it means that you need to adjust also.
-Learn what different methods people use for pairing.
+* Pairing/mobbing is difficult, it’s also a skill which your team can learn.
+It takes time for everyone to adjust.
+Learn what different methods people prefer when pairing/mobbing.
 * Switch driver!
 It’s boring to watch the other person type for 2 hours.
-Try ping-pong: one person writes a failing test, you switch, second writes the implementation and the next failing test, you switch again.
+Try ping-pong: Change driver every 15 minutes.
 * Don’t try to do it 100% of time.
 It’s exhausting.
 But don’t also fall into the trap of thinking that you’ll get things done faster by sitting alone.
+* Think where your team should apply this, it does not work when doing research.

 **Also a few things about PRs and having to do reviews (aka Why I Hate Pull Requests):**